8 Actionable Steps to Manage Poor Performance at Work

 7. Determine what motivates the poor-performing employees.

 Some employees are motivated by rewards, such as monetary incentives or time off.
-These employees may work harder and be more productive if they know there is a tangible reward waiting for them.
+Knowing there is a tangible reward waiting for them can make these employees work harder and be more productive.

 Other employees may be motivated by public recognition or praise.
-These employees may work harder if they know that their efforts will be publicly acknowledged and appreciated.
+They may work harder if they know that their efforts will be publicly acknowledged and appreciated.

 Some employees may be self-motivated to do a good job.
-These employees may take pride in their work and be motivated by the satisfaction of doing a job well.
+They may take pride in their work and be motivated by the satisfaction of doing a job well.

 In some cases, employees may be motivated by power or influence.
-These employees may be motivated by the opportunity to make decisions and have a say in how things are done.
+They may be motivated by the opportunity to make decisions and have a say in how things are done.

 Depending on the line of work, employees may be motivated when they believe they are making a difference.
 For example, employees in a non-profit organization may be motivated by the impact they are making on the community.

 Employees may also be motivated not to let their boss or their peers down.
-This can be especially true in team settings, where employees may feel a sense of accountability to their colleagues.
+In team settings, employees may feel a sense of accountability to their colleagues.

 Finally, some employees may be motivated to not lose their job.
-These employees may work harder and be more productive if they know that their job security is at risk.
+Knowing that their job security is at risk can make these employees work harder and be more productive.

-By understanding what motivates each employee, managers, and supervisors can tailor their approach to get the best out of each individual.
+To tailor your approach and get the best out of each employee, you need to understand what motivates them.
 This may involve providing different types of rewards or recognition or finding ways to tap into each employee’s unique motivations.
-By using this knowledge to help employees stay on track, managers and supervisors can create a more productive and engaged workforce.
+By using this knowledge to help employees stay on track, you can create a more productive and engaged workforce.

 8. Acknowledge and reward improvement.

-It is important to recognize when difficult employees are making an effort to change their behavior or improve their performance.
-If their efforts go unnoticed or unappreciated, they may quickly become discouraged and revert back to their old ways.
+As an employer, it’s important to recognize when difficult employees are making an effort to change their behavior or improve their performance.
+If you fail to notice or appreciate their efforts, they may quickly become discouraged and revert back to their old ways.

 Acknowledging the effort that these employees are putting in can be a powerful motivator.
 Something as simple as saying “good job” or “thank you for your hard work” can go a long way in boosting their morale and making them feel valued.
 By providing positive feedback, you can help to reinforce the behavior you want to see and encourage them to continue making progress.